grumpycoders/pcsx-redux/docs/Lua/redux-basics.md

-getButton(button)     -- Returns true if the specified button is pressed. setOverride(button)   -- Overrides the specified button. clearOverride(button) -- Clears the override for the specified button.
+getButton(button)     -- Returns true if the specified button is pressed. setOverride(button)   -- Overrides the specified button. clearOverride(button) -- Clears the override for the specified button. setAnalogMode(bool)   -- Sets or clears the analog mode of this pad. map()                 -- Forces the pad to be remapped.
+Useful after changing pad settings.
 ```

 The button constants can be found in `PCSX.CONSTS.PAD.BUTTON`.